A while back, I remember listening to this business guy tell his tale about the crippling anxiety he faced growing up.

-If you know of someone who’s struggling to remedy a life long battle with anxiety and/or depression (because they go hand-in-hand a lot of the times), please forward this on to them.
+If you know of someone who’s struggling to remedy a lifelong battle with anxiety and/or depression (because they go hand-in-hand a lot of the time), please forward this on to them.
 There might be something in the video that gives them a little clue as to why they’ve been suffering and what they can do about it.

 Thanks so much for being here and learning with me,